nodejs/node-report/README.md

 reports can be triggered on unhandled exceptions, fatal errors, signals and calls to a JavaScript API.

-Supports Node.js v4, v6 and v7 on Linux, MacOS, Windows and AIX.
+Supports Node.js v4, v6 and v7 on AIX, Linux, MacOS, SmartOS and Windows.

 ## Usage